Ensure your business isn’t wasting spend on unused tools and licenses.

 Your SaaS budgeting strategy will look different depending on the size of your company.
 While not every strategy works for every business, there is a wrong way to budget for SaaS.
 These common mistakes can set you back time and money, so it’s important to avoid them!

-One way to increase your chances of getting the budget you need is doing your research.
+One way to increase your chances of getting the budget you need is by doing your research.
 Come prepared with answers to these questions:

 If you can prove the business case of a certain SaaS to whoever is in charge of the budget, you are more likely to get what you want.

-The chances that you need a software that nobody else in your organization might use is almost certainly zero.
+The chances that you need software that nobody else in your organization might use is almost certainly zero.
 SaaS solutions are designed with multi-team use in mind.

-That means if you don’t include leadership from other departments you’re more likely to spend money on duplicate software solutions that waste money.
+That means if you don’t include leadership from other departments, you’re more likely to spend money on duplicate software solutions that waste money.
 Bring other teams into the conversation when budgeting for SaaS.
 There’s also a better chance of having your budget approved if more than one department can use it.

 Don’t be tricked into purchasing a short-sighted software solution.
 You want to invest in SaaS that can grow with your company.
 The longer you can stick with a SaaS provider, the greater chance you have of becoming a valued customer.
 This can lead to better customer support, better deals on your contract, and more!

 Think about where you want your company or team to be in three years.
 Will this SaaS solution be a good investment in the future?
-Plan ahead and you can save yourself time and money when it comes to your SaaS budgeting.
+Plan ahead, and you can save yourself time and money when it comes to your SaaS budgeting.

 Lauren Pope is a former content marketer at G2.
 You can find her work featured on CNBC, Yahoo!
 Finance, the G2 Learning Hub, and other sites.
 In her free time, Lauren enjoys watching true crime shows and singing karaoke. (she/her/hers)

 Ensure your business isn’t wasting spend on unused tools and licenses.
+Get G2 Track for free!

 Adobe.
 Slack.
 Dropbox.
 Hubspot.
 What do all of these companies have in common?